pierre-rouleau/pel/doc/pel-manual.rst

 The use of PEL features and PEL uses of other third party Emacs packages is controlled by the `PEL customization`_.
-The default customization leave most packages un-activated.
+The default customization leave most packages inactivated.
 To use their features you must first activate them via the `PEL Customization`_ mechanism.

 To use the PEL auto-loading of packages and key bindings, put the